MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-promoted-actions.md

 With [!INCLUDE [prod_short](includes/prod_short.md)] 2022 release wave 2, the way that you promote actions on pages or page extensions has changed.
 Promoting actions is defined in a specific section of the page definition and contains a reference to the action.

+> [!NOTE]
+> The [legacy syntax](devenv-promoted-actions.md#promoting-actions-by-category-legacy-syntax) for defining promoted actions is still supported in releases going forward, but it's recommended to implement the new syntax.

 The new syntax provides more visibility in code, because the promoted actions are grouped in a separate section.
 And to the end user, the personalization experience is improved, adding options for promoting actions themselves.

 > [!NOTE]
-> The [legacy syntax](devenv-promoted-actions.md#promoting-actions-by-category-legacy-syntax) for defining promoted actions is still supported in releases going forward, but it's recommended to implement the new syntax.
+> To enable personalization of the promoted area of the actionbar, you must use the `actionref` syntax described below.

 To define promoted actions, you specify an `area(Promoted)` in the `actions` section of a page or a page extension.
 Inside the `area(Promoted)` section, you can specify one or more `actionref` sections.
 An `actionref` is an object type that references an action on the page, and by adding it in the promoted area section it's promoted in the UI.
 You can either create groups in the `area(Promoted)` for the `actionref` references, or you can add `actionref` sections directly.
 An `actionref` inherits the properties of the referenced action.
 For page extensions, you can add to existing groups and you can add new groups.